Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Results and Discussion

 \subsection{Global Minimum Configurations of Helix Pairs}

-After analyzing the dependence of the interaction potential on distance, offset, and angular orientation, we now identify which specific interactions stabilize the most favorable helix arrangements.
-This section focuses on the global minima of the EP and OA systems and discusses the structural motifs and local interactions that make these configurations particularly stable.
+After analyzing the dependence of the interaction potential on distance, offset, and angular orientation, we now aim at identifying which specific interactions stabilize the most favorable helix arrangements.

-Figure \ref{fig:VMD} displays the global minimum configurations of EP (left) and OA (right) helix pairs in top and side views.
-The representations show the complete unit cell comprising 18 alanine residues over five helical turns.
-For better visualization, the helical backbone is indicated by a coil.
-Intra-helical hydrogen bonds stabilizing the $\alpha$-helical structure are shown as orange lines, while green lines mark inter-helical hydrogen bonds.
-Alanine units directly involved in these stabilizing interactions are highlighted.
+Figure \ref{fig:VMD} displays selected configurations of EP (a) and OA (b) helix pairs, which correspond to local minima of the interaction potentials presented in Section 3.1.
+The representations show the complete unit cell comprising 18 alanine residues over five helical turns of each helix.
+For better visualization of the individual handedness and up/down orientation, the helical backbone is indicated by a coil.
+Furthermore, the intra-helical hydrogen bonds stabilizing the $\alpha$-helical structure are shown as orange dashed lines.
+To characterize the intramolecular interaction, the functional methyl groups with distances to groups of the other helix of less than $\SI{4.0}{\angstrom}$ are highlighted by transparent yellow spheres.
+The corresponding plots for of EA and OP are presented in SI (Figure~\ref{fig:SI_VMD}).

-For the EP system, the global minimum corresponds to a configuration with $\varphi_1 = \SI{1}{\degree}$, $\chi = \SI{0}{\degree}$, and $\zeta = \SI{0}{\angstrom}$.
-In this arrangement, the helices interdigitate such that two inter-helical hydrogen bonds form.
-This geometry can be interpreted as a horizontal displacement of one helix relative to the other.
-This arrangement represents the energetically most favorable configuration because relative rotation or offset would lead to steric clashes between functional groups, increasing the optimal helix-helix distance and reducing overall binding strength.
+For the EP system, the global minimum corresponds to a configuration with $\varphi_1 = \SI{1}{\degree}$, $\chi = \SI{0}{\degree}$, and $\zeta = \SI{0.0}{\angstrom}$ which can be interpreted as if one helix is only horizontally displaced from the other.
+This consideration yields an explanation why it constitutes the energetically most favorable configuration as it allows the best way to interdigitate the helices allowing for dense packing.
+Any relative rotation or offset of one of the helices would lead to unfavorable interactions between functional groups, increasing the helix-helix distance and thus reducing the overall binding strength.
+As shown in Figure~\ref{fig:VMD}a), in this confirmation there are six methyl-methyl contacts with distances ranging from $\SI{3.7}{\angstrom}$ to $\SI{3.9}{\angstrom}$.
+In line with previous quantum-chemical analyses of methyl-methyl contacts published by Dutta et al~\cite{Dutta2025-fy}, these intermolecular distances are consistent with the presence of weak but attractive dispersion-driven interactions with energies of approximately $-0.02$ to $\SI{-0.07}{eV}$ per contact ($-2$ to $\SI{-7}{kJ mol^{-1}}$ ).

-In contrast, the OA system exhibits its global minimum at $\varphi_1 = \SI{0}{\degree}$, $\chi = \SI{-55}{\degree}$, and $\zeta \approx \SI{1.2}{\angstrom}$.
-Here, the helices are more strongly interdigitated, and four inter-helical hydrogen bonds stabilize the configuration.
-The additional hydrogen bonds, together with enhanced side-chain interlocking, account for the deeper energy minimum compared to the EP system.
-This demonstrates how differences in relative handedness not only alter the symmetry of the energy landscape but also enable distinct local binding motifs.